freescout-help-desk/freescout/README.md

 ![FreeScout](https://raw.githubusercontent.com/freescout-helpdesk/freescout/master/public/img/banner.png)

 **FreeScout** is a free open source help desk and shared inbox written in PHP (Laravel 5.5 framework), full analog of HelpScout.
+As you may know Help Scout on **November 29, 2018** will force all free accounts to upgrade to the paid plan, so developing a free open source alternative is kind of urgent.
+FreeScout is being developed from scratch and is not using any Help Scout files or code to comply with GitHub's [DMCA Policy](https://help.github.com/articles/dmca-takedown-policy/).
 FreeScout is currently under active development.
-As you may know Help Scout on **November 29, 2018** will force all free accounts to upgrade to the paid plan, so developing a free open source alternative is kind of urgent.
-FreeScout is being developed from scratch and is not using any Help Scout files or code.
-If you would like to join efforts, please read [Development Guide](https://github.com/freescout-helpdesk/freescout/wiki/Development-Guide).
+If you would like to join efforts, just fork [this repo](https://github.com/freescout-helpdesk/freescout) and follow [instructions](https://github.com/freescout-helpdesk/freescout/wiki/Development-Guide).

 ![Dashboard](https://freescout-helpdesk.github.io/img/screenshots/dashboard.png)